 The Seattle Seahawks last hosted the New Orleans Saints six weeks ago, in one of the most anticipated Monday Night Football games of the season.
 The Seattle Seahawks have the best homefield advantage in the NFL and exposed the Saints’ road woes in a 34-7 whipping.
 Today’s Seahawks game against the Saints is a rematch in the NFC Divisional Playoff game, but things have changed.
 Most notably, the Saints last week got their first playoff road win in franchise history.
 With that monkey off their back, will today’s Saints game have a different outcome?
-We’ll find out as we watch Saints vs Seahawks live online NFC Divisional playoff free streaming using the links below.
+We’ll find out as we watch Saints vs Seahawks live online NFC Divisional playoff free streaming using a few different services.

 The Saints’ Drew Brees was the fourth-ranked quarterback in the NFL this season, with 5,162 yards and 39 touchdowns during his career-best year.
 But the Seahawks had the No. 1 defense and top passing defense this season, allowing a mere 172 passing yards per game.
 The Seahawks also held opposing quarterbacks to a meager 63.4 passer rating.
 Indeed, in that brutal MNF game six weeks ago, Brees managed just 147 yards and went 23 for 38.
 And that seven-point total?
 It was the lowest in the Brees and coach Sean Payton era.